 Can I try a hearing aid before I buy it?

 Depending on your loss, we may have demo units for you to try in the office.
-The state of Vermont has a 45-day trial period on all hearing aids, so you may return hearing aids that have been ordered for you during the first 45 days of use.
+In addition, the state of Vermont has a 45-day trial period on all hearing aids, so you may return hearing aids that have been ordered for you during the first 45 days of use.
 We honor the 45 day trial period in both Greenfield and Swanzey as well, though technically New Hampshire and Massachusetts mandate only a 30 day trial period.

 How do I pick a hearing aid?

 Many factors go into choosing a hearing aid, including degree and shape of hearing loss, dexterity/handling issues, lifestyle, and budget.
 You and your audiologist will discuss your particular needs and decide the best course of treatment for your hearing loss.

 How long does a hearing aid last?

 Five to seven years, with regular maintenance and an occasional repair.

 Can hearing aids be adjusted if my hearing changes?

 Yes!
 If you are concerned that your hearing has changed, we can retest you and then update your hearing aids if necessary.